sevenseasofbri/tp/docs/UserGuide.md

 * `TYPE` can be either `circuit` or `boolean`.

-Once the user has entered the interactive tutorial, they are to follow the instructions provided to them as follows:
+Once you have entered the interactive tutorial, you are to follow the instructions provided to them as follows:

+The interactive tutorial for circuit commands in `tutorial circuit` is as follows:
 ```
 You have entered
   _______    _             _       _   __  __           _      _